Somu796/limmaGenie-react-python-app/README.md

 We're committed to building smarter and simpler tools for the omics research community.

-## 💬 Thanks for Visiting!
+## 💬 Thanks for Visiting

 If you find this useful, ⭐ star the repo and feel free to contribute!

-# Sample Questions:
+# Sample Questions

-I have 3 treatments, stress or not stress, grass fed or hay, bull or cow, help me to build a limma model for the analysis of my proteomics data
+- I have 3 treatments, stress or not stress, grass fed or hay, bull or cow, help me to build a limma model for the analysis of my proteomics data